-SUPERLUX provides access to a host of member-only benefits including a wide range of professional development and mentoring opportunities, bursaries, research facilities and digital learning resources.
-Delivered across Scotland, our regular professional development programme includes artist-led workshops, masterclasses, professional practice seminars, advice and mentoring sessions, social and networking forums and reading groups.
+SUPERLUX provides access to a host of member-only benefits including a wide range of professional development opportunities, bursaries, research facilities and digital learning resources.
+Delivered across Scotland, our regular professional development programme includes artist-led workshops, masterclasses, professional practice seminars, advice sessions, social and networking forums and reading groups.

 What does SUPERLUX membership offer?

 - Access to our regular professional development events programme, including artist-led practical workshops, professional practice seminars and one-on-one advice sessions with LUX and LUX Scotland staff and invited guests, delivered at various locations across Scotland and online.

 - Interface with visiting international artists through our artists’ masterclasses

 - Bursary and networking opportunities